 In 1899 the Grand Hotel de la Rabassada was built and it was extended in 1911 with the construction of a casino designed by the architect Andreu Audet i Puig.
 The glamorous casino was built during a period of economic expansion and prosperity in Barcelona.
 It featured an amusement park with a roller coaster, an elaborate restaurant with chefs from Paris and an orchestra.
-The gardens were planted with exotic plants from across the globe.
+The gardens were adorned with exotic plants from across the globe.
 The casino was famous for roulette and as a place where great riches were quickly made and lost.
 The sinister legend surrounding the hotel is that there was a specific room that was used for suicides after people had lost their fortunes at the roulette table.
 The abandoned overgrown ruins of the hotel still stand in Collserola Park.

 Plaça del Comerç